Willkommen auf den Seiten des Auswärtigen Amts

 When will I get the visa?

 The Embassy in Paris will decide on your application after the relevant immigration Office (“Ausländerbehörde”) in Germany has been involved.
-On average, the processing time is three months from the date of application.
+On average, the processing time is a few days up to three months from the date of application.
 Please understand that we cannot respond to questions regarding the status of your visa application.
 We will contact you as soon as the processing of your visa application has been completed.

 If your application has been granted, we will notify you by email when and how to submit your passport to obtain the visa.
 If your visa application has been denied, there may be several reasons.
 We will tell you these reasons in a rejection letter.
 You can always submit a new application with complete and verifiable documents.